-Can diversity be translated into an effective voting power by new members acting as a block?
-This scenario is widely viewed as the major threat to the functioning of the EU, and it is so viewed primarily because new members are unlikely to support great strides forward in European integration.
-This is indeed plausible.
-Even after joining in 2004, they will be working to satisfy the requirements for membership in parts of Schengen and in the EMU and will hardly be on the lookout for more grands projets.
+for membership in Schengen and in the EMU, and will hardly be on the lookout for more to do.
 None, moreover, are particularly enamored with the EU's supranational institutions.
-Euro-skepticism is rising among applicant countries that have endured pressure for unpopular concessions in the negotiations and that have received stiff report cards from the Commission every autumn for almost a decade.
+Euroskepticism is rising among applicant countries that have endured pressure for unpopular concessions in the negotiations, and that have received stiff report cards from the Commission every autumn for almost a decade.33

-Yet this is unlikely to cause a logiam, let alone threaten the current achievements of the EU, for three reasons.
+Yet this is unlikely to cause a logjam, let alone threaten the current achievements of the EU, for three reasons.

-- 1. The new members are not all that unruly.
+First, the new members are not all that unruly.
 Budgetary policy aside, there is little evidence that they will import divergent or destabilizing policy agendas into the EU.
 On most issues they will instead join existing coalitions.
 This of course means that certain voting coalitions will be strengthened.
-In some areas, such as immigration, new members and old members tend to see eye to eye: keeping foreigners out is popular, east and west.
-Elsewhere may be some fascinating twists and turns.
-Poland may turn out to be France's greatest nemesis in the competition for agricultural subsidies, but after entry, Poland could presumably also be France's staunchest ally in preserving a generous CAP.
-At most, however, this would mean a slowdown in further integration, not a threat to the existing acquis, since most existing EU policies are deeply enough embedded in both the laws and societies of the member states as to be effectively irreversible. - 2.
-Current core member states have no consensual grand projet that could easily be stalled by the vetoes of unruly new members seeking budgetary side payments.
-This has been the lesson of three successive treaty amendment exercises over the past decade.
-Nor
+In some areas, such as immigration, new members and old members tend to see eye to eye: keeping foreigners out is popular, east and west.34 Elsewhere may be some fascinating twists and turns.
+Poland may turn out to be France's greatest nemesis in the competition for agricultural subsidies, but after entry Poland could presumably also be France's staunchest ally in preserving a generous CAP.
+At most this would mean a slow-down in further integration, not a threat to the existing